TGelly/StickersApp/readme.md

   - can only see one book and it's stickers
 - logged as a teacher :
   - can see all books
+  - can set new stickers
+  - can set new books

 ## Deployment